-Funny how many bands are household names in England but when you mention 'em over here you often get a "you shot who in the what now?".
-Marillion's third release Misplaced Childhood topped the charts in their native UK and two of it's singles "Lavender" and "Kayleigh" likewise did most excellent.
-Prog was hardly a top selling commodity by the 80s, but Marillion's shtick to blend the keyboard heavy, pretentiously themed aspects of their music with often very slick pop melodies was a winning combo.
-Childhood is a concept album that mainman Fish conjured up during a ten-hour acid trip and occasionally you can tell.
-Which is a good thing btw.
+Funny how many bands are household names in England yet when you mention them over here in the US, you often get a "you shot who in the what now?".
+Marillion's third release Misplaced Childhood topped the charts in their native UK and two of its singles "Lavender" and "Kayleigh" likewise did most excellent.
+Prog was hardly a top selling commodity by the 1980s, but Marillion's shtick to blend the keyboard heavy and pretentiously themed aspects of their music with often slick pop melodies was a winning combo.
+Childhood is a concept album that mainman Fish conjured up during a ten-hour acid trip and occasionally you can tell, which is a good thing.

 349. Toto IV (1982) - Toto